 There are four files that must be uploaded and validated during this phase.
 The Primary File consists of individual student records which contain fundamental data about each student enrolled in a given district.
 The Faculty File consists of individual faculty records which contain fundamental data about each faculty who teach for a given district.
 The Course File consists of individual course records which contain fundamental data about each course taught in a given district.
-The Student Schedule File consists of individual student schedule records which contain fundamental data about each course taught in a given district.
-The Student Schedule File consists of individual student schedule records which contain fundamental data about each course taught in a given district.
-The Student schedule File consists of individual student schedule records which contain fundamental data about each course taught in a given district.
-The Student Schedule File consists of individual student schedule records which contain fundamental data about each course taught in a given district.
-The Student Schedule File consists of individual student schedule records which contain fundamental data about each course taught in a given district.
-The Student Schedule File consists of individual student schedule records which contain fundamental data about each course taught is enrolled for the term.
+The Student Schedule File consists of individual student schedule records which contain fundamental data about each course that a given student is enrolled for the term.
 Each file has its own unique file structure and is validated against a set of predefined criteria.
 As each district completes its upload and validation, a summary enrollment report is e-mailed to the district to confirm that the summary enrollment report reflects what was uploaded.
 All discrepancies are resolved prior to the next step.
 After all districts have uploaded and validated their files, the files are finalized by a MCCB enrollment auditor.